Summary

 Horse Trailer Parking

 Considering all the miles of trails, there really aren’t very many good horse trailer parking options at Quehanna Wild Area.
-Be warned, most of the parking areas marked on state maps are NOT big enough to park a trailer.
+Be warned, most of the parking areas marked on DCNR maps are NOT big enough to park a trailer.

 Unfortunately Pennsylvania doesn’t seem to have a clue how to make parks or forests very useful for public recreation involving horses.